jh8133/Fall19-VJSA/README.md

 02. Toggle the mask on multiple Password fields
 03. Toggle the password mask on a page with multiple forms
 04. Realtime character count of textarea content
+05. Raltime word and caracter count for textarea content